ukw100/STECCY/README.md

 For 48u.rom see also **STM32 hardware extensions** below.

-Modifications and new implementations of the ZX-Spectrum-ROMs are also executable.
+Modifications and new implementations of the ZX-Spectrum-ROMs are also available.
 The original ROM as well as many modifications and extensions can be found at Philip Kendall - The Spectrum ROMs collection.

 If you simply don't want to get used to the exotic command input of basic tokens by single keys, the "GOSH WONDERFUL ZX Spectrum ROM" for the ZX-Spectrum 48K is recommended.
 Here the BASIC commands are entered via single keys.
 The Spectrum 128K already provides the input of the basic tokens via single keys in the 128K-Basic anyway.